Packages and Binaries:

 By default, content that gets MIME attached to a message with the

-"--attach" option is encoded as application/octet-stream (except
+"--attach" option is encoded as application/octet-stream (except for

-reset to application/octet-stream between processing body parts and
+application/octet-stream between processing body parts and other

-other parts.
+parts.
 (Arg-Required)

 --attach-name [<name>]

-This option sets the filename that will be included in the MIME
+This option sets the filename that will be included in the MIME part

-for this option, it causes no filename information to be included
+this option, it causes no filename information to be included for

-local file name.
+file name.
 (Arg-Optional)

 -ah, --add-header <header>